SteelCompendium/compendium/docs/Rules/Chapters/Ancestries.md

 ##### Useful Emotion (1 Point)

-Velloparatha—the worldsickness—might hinder you, but you know how to turn your pain into something your enemies feel.
+Velloparatha-the worldsickness-might hinder you, but you know how to turn your pain into something your enemies feel.
 At the start of any combat, you gain 1 surge.

 ## Orc

 An anger that cannot be hidden.
 A fury that drives them in battle.
-Orcs are famed throughout the world as consummate warriors—a reputation that the peace-loving orcs find
+Orcs are famed throughout the world as consummate warriors-a reputation that the peace-loving orcs find

 The fifth of the speaking peoples, orcs arrived on Orden after humans and elves.
 They made their homes in the borderlands between those two cultures, preferring the natural forests and avoiding the elf-haunted wodes.
 For generations, this put them directly in the path of humans who cut down the trees and built roads and farms.